GalleriaJS/galleria/docs/options/index.rst

 - :doc:`height` Manually set a gallery height.

-- :doc:`idle_time` Defines how long delay before Galleria goes into idle mode.
+- :doc:`idleTime` Defines how long delay before Galleria goes into idle mode.

+- :doc:`idleSpeed` Defines the animation speed in milliseconds when entering/exiting idle mode.

-- :doc:`image_crop` Defines how Galleria will crop the image.
+- :doc:`imageCrop` Defines how Galleria will crop the image.

-- :doc:`image_margin` Sets a margin between the image and the stage.
+- :doc:`imageMargin` Sets a margin between the image and the stage.

-- :doc:`image_pan` Toggles the image pan effect.
+- :doc:`imagePan` Toggles the image pan effect.

-- :doc:`image_pan_smoothness` Defines how smooth ( and CPU consuming ) the pan
+- :doc:`imagePanSmoothness` Defines how smooth ( and CPU consuming ) the pan
   effect should be.

-- :doc:`image_position` Positions the image.
+- :doc:`imagePosition` Positions the image.

-- :doc:`keep_source` Lets you keep the source elements.
+- :doc:`keepSource` Lets you keep the source elements.

-- :doc:`lightbox_fade_speed` Defines how fast the lightbox should fade.
+- :doc:`lightboxFadeSpeed` Defines how fast the lightbox should fade.

-- :doc:`lightbox_transition_speed` Defines how fast the lightbox should animate.
+- :doc:`lightboxTransitionSpeed` Defines how fast the lightbox should animate.

-- :doc:`max_scale_ratio` Defines how much Galleria is allowed to scale.
+- :doc:`maxScaleRatio` Defines how much Galleria is allowed to scale.

-- :doc:`min_scale_ratio` Defines how much Galleria must scale.
+- :doc:`minScaleRatio` Defines how much Galleria must scale.

-- :doc:`on_image` Helper event method for adding custom functionality every time an image is shown.

-- :doc:`overlay_opacity` Sets how transparent the overlay should be.
+- :doc:`overlayOpacity` Sets how transparent the overlay should be.

-- :doc:`overlay_background` Defines the background color of the overlay.
+- :doc:`overlayBackground` Defines the background color of the overlay.

-- :doc:`pause_on_interaction` Toggles if Galleria should stop playing if the user navigates.
+- :doc:`pauseOnInteraction` Toggles if Galleria should stop playing if the user navigates.

-- :doc:`popup_links` Open Image links in new windows.
+- :doc:`popupLinks` Open Image links in new windows.

 - :doc:`preload` Defines how much Galleria should preload.